-Sculptura’s ® collection of bronze sculptures is impressive and inspirational.
+The Sculptura collection of bronze sculptures is impressive and inspirational.

-Sculptura’s ® range of bronze sculptures are sure to provide an imaginative edge to either your own home, a new development project or even a corporate building lobby in need of an outstanding piece of art.
-Wether it be a contempory bronze sculpture, a figurative bronze sculpture or perhaps an amazing bronze animal sculpture,Sculptura’s® range is sure to please.
+The Sculptura range of bronze sculpture is sure to provide an imaginative edge to either your own home, a new development project or even a corporate building lobby in need of an outstanding piece of art.
+Whether it’s a contemporary bronze sculpture, a figurative bronze sculpture or perhaps an amazing bronze animal sculpture in the Sculptura range is sure to please.

 Bronze is made by melting two different metals and mixing them.
 The two metals mixed are copper and tin.
 Copper, by itself, is too soft to use.
 Tin is too brittle: it breaks too easily.
 But if you mix a bit of tin into the copper, it becomes bronze, which is much harder and at the same time, less brittle.
 This is a good combination for making bronze sculptures.

 The most common method for making a bronze sculpture is through the lost-wax casting process.
 Artists start by crafting a model of their sculpture in clay.
-They then mold wax on top of it.
+They then mould wax on top of it.
 Another clay layer is added before heating.
-When the wax melts away, molten bronze in added between the layers of clay.
+When the wax melts away, molten bronze is added between the layers of clay.
 Once the bronze cools, the sculptor chisels away the top clay layer and scrapes the initial clay model away from the inside.
 To produce large bronze sculptures, artists cast the work in pieces before welding it all together.
 After the bronze sculpture is finished, it is polished.
 Corrosive materials and other metals may be added to the surface.
 This will form a patina.

-Sculptura® has beautiful bronze sculptures available for sale and rental.
+Sculptura has beautiful bronze sculptures available for sale and rental.
 Take a look at our magnificent bronze sculptures.

-Call us now for an appointment on (0)3 9824 5555.
+Call us now for an appointment on 1300 278 347.
 If you have any questions about bronze sculpture art, our Sculptura® team are experts and would love to hear from you.

-Sculptura® is Australia’s leading supplier of sculptures, sourced globally from world class sculpture artists.
+Sculptura is Australia’s leading supplier of sculptures, sourced globally from world-class sculpture artists.